DevFacto/javascript-master-class/content/index.md

 __Does your Web App need unit tests?__ If there is a lot of business logic on client side, you may want to create a suite of tests.
 Their purpose is two-fold: ensuring consistent behaviour after changes are made, and documenting the important behaviour of the app.
 Write tests for things that you or team could easily break or where mistakes could happen.
 When you find bugs, write tests to ensure they don't come back.

-### General Advice
+## General Advice

 - After deciding which browsers to support, test, test, test on those platforms to squish any cross-platform issues.
 - Start responsive, progressively enhance experience.
 In all design decisions, keep mobile users in mind.
-- Avoid highly customized controls; disastrous consequences in maintainability
+- Avoid highly customized controls as they can have disastrous consequences in maintainability.
 - Don't be afraid to customize libraries to your needs, but make sure your changes are future-proof by keeping your changes in source control.
 - Know your tools; spend time in your IDE, on the command line, and in Web Inspector
 - Try to keep the cycle between making changes and viewing the results as close as possible.
 Use tools like live-reload, run tests when files change, etc